Growing up with emotionally immature parents is confusing.

 What is an Emotionally Immature Person?

 An emotionally immature person (EIP) is someone who moves through life blaming others for their issues.
-They might feel angry, sad, anxious, or depressed, but instead of looking inwards and working on their difficulties, they seek others to be accountable.
+They may feel angry, sad, anxious, or depressed, but instead of looking inwards and working on their difficulties and their own ego, they seek others to be accountable.

 “Emotionally immature people don’t step back and think about how their behavior impacts others.
 There’s no cringe factor for them, so they seldom apologize or experience regret.” – Lindsay Gibson